h-thurow/Simple-JNDI/README.md

     <b>NEW in 0.18.2:</b> You can declare all these parameters as system properties and dispense with jndi.properties file.
 See <a href="https://github.com/h-thurow/Simple-JNDI/issues/16">Enhancement request: make org.osjava.sj.root not mandatory in jndi.properties</a>.
 </p>

-<h3>Declaratively create your contexts and context objects</h3>
+<h3>Create your contexts and context objects</h3>

-<p>Simple-JNDI stores values in multiple .properties, xml or ini files.
+<p>Simple-JNDI stores values in multiple .properties, .xml or .ini files.
 The files are located under a root directory as specified with the <i>org.osjava.sj.root</i> property. </p>
 <p>Directory names and file names become part of the lookup key.
 Each delimited tree-node becomes a JNDI Context, while the leaves are implementations.
 The only exceptions are pseudo sub-values, which you will see with DataSources.</p>
 <p>
 The easiest way to understand is to consider an example.
 Imagine a file-structure looking like,